Little Crow: Dakota War of 1862

 Under Taoyateduta's leadership, the Dakota had some success in the ambush of a small detachment of US troops under Captain Marsh at Redwood ferry, an attack on a burial party in the Battle of Birch Coulee, and killing many unprepared settlers.
 However, two Dakota attacks on Fort Ridgely were thwarted by soldiers and civilians who, although outnumbered, used the fort's cannon to drive off the attackers.
 Little Crow was wounded by cannon fire in the second attack on Fort Ridgely, and did not join the attack on New Ulm.
-The Dakota attacked New Ulm twice, and a collection of settlers and volunteers staved off the warriors although they were outnumbered.
+The Dakota attacked New Ulm twice, and a collection of settlers and volunteers, although outnumbered, staved off the warriors.
 Attacks on Forest City, Hutchinson, and Fort Abercrombie were also repulsed.
 The Dakota attacked white civilians throughout the area.

 In the end, Little Crow's forces suffered a rout at the Battle of Wood Lake on September 23, 1862, after which Little Crow and many of his warriors fled west, taking three white boys with them as captives.
-One of the boys, George Washington Ingalls age 9 (cousin to author Laura Ingalls) had witnessed the killing and scalping of his father Jedidiah and the capture of his three sisters at the start of the conflict.
+One of the boys, George Washington Ingalls, age 9 (cousin to author Laura Ingalls) had witnessed the killing and scalping of his father Jedidiah and the capture of his three sisters at the start of the conflict.
 By late spring 1863, Little Crow and his followers were camped near the Canada–US border.
 They ransomed the boys in early June 1863, in exchange for blankets and horses.